minruixu/Circuit-X/README.md

 DISCONN position(out) position(in)
 ```

-to disconnect outinterface and ininterface(e.g. CONN 0,0 10,10)
+to disconnect outinterface and ininterface(e.g. DSICONN 0,0 10,10)

 ```
 LIST